git-pull/tao-of-tmux/manuscript/00-foreword.md

 # Important

 This is a prerelease version of *The Tao of tmux*.
-The intended release date is January 22nd, 2017.
+The estimated release date is January 22nd, 2017.
 [Please submit errata via GitHub or email](#errata).
 Thank you!